MKLab-ITI/pygrank/docs/basics/evaluation.md

 ```

+## Benchmarks
 `pygrank` offers the ability to conduct benchmark experiments that compare
-node ranking algorithms and parameters on a wide range of graphs.
-For example,
+many node ranking algorithms and parameters on a wide range of graphs.
-a simple way to obtain some fastly-running algorithms and small datasets and
+A simple way to obtain some fastly-running algorithms and small datasets and
 compare them under the AUC measure would be per:

 ```python